 How do I get services started?

 Call the agency so that a representative can help you with your specific needs.
 Some patients may require a doctor’s order (skilled care needs) to get started while others may be able to start right away without a prescription (all nonskilled care custodial care and some private duty care requests).
-If you are not sure which type of care you need the best thing to do is call the agency and request a free In-Home Assessment.
+If you are not sure which type of care you need the best thing to do is call the agency and request an In-Home Assessment.

 Will my insurance pay for my care?